How to Rewild your life for mental wellbeing

 One part of my job that I really, really love, is hearing from inspiring people wanting to work with me.
 When Michelle Parry, founder of The Rewilding got in touch asking if I might like to collaborate with her, I knew within minutes of browsing her inspirational website that the answer was a resounding yes.
-The concept is to help you to consciously restore the balance in your life and ‘rewild’ yourself with a range of experiences, retreats and events.
+The concept is to help you to consciously restore mental wellbeing and the balance in your life and ‘rewild’ yourself with a range of experiences, retreats and events.

 It was this line that really got me: ‘Whoever you are and wherever you are, we humans have an instinctive desire to connect with nature and other living things.
 At The Rewilding, we explore connection with both nature and other humans, journeying backward, to older philosophies, where we evolved “as part of the planet and not apart from the planet.”